 - Toxic relationships such as domestic violence

-- Difficulties in getting pregnant and a severe emotional stress about the issue (having lost a pregnancy in the past, for example)
+- Difficulties in getting pregnant and severe emotional stress about the issue (having lost a pregnancy in the past, for example)

 - Feeling pressured by the family